9404-16 and 9402-16: 16 GHz bandwidth, 22 ps transition time and 2.5 TS/s (0.4 ps resolution) random equivalent-time sampling

 Bandwidth limit filters

-Optional clock and data recovery
+Clock and data recovery

 In many applications requiring our oscilloscopes to view the data, the data generator and its clock will be close at hand and we can trigger off that clock.
-However, if only the data is available (at the far end of an optical fiber, for instance), we will need the CDR option to recover the clock and then trigger off that instead.
+However, if only the data is available (at the far end of an optical fiber for instance), we will need the CDR option to recover the clock and then trigger off that instead.
 We may also need to use the CDR option in demanding eye and jitter measurements.
-This is because we want our instrument to measure as exactly as possible the signal quality that a recovered clock and data receiver will "see".
+This is because we want our instrument to measure as exactly as possible the signal quality that a recovered clock and data receiver will see.

 When fitted, the PicoScope 9400 CDR option can be selected as the trigger source from any input channel.
-Additionally, for use by other instruments or by downstream system elements, two SMA(f) outputs present recovered clock and recovered data from the rear panel.
+Additionally, for use by other instruments or by downstream system elements, two SMA(f) outputs present recovered clock and recovered data on the rear panel.